On this page

 Without a final decision-maker, the team either builds a watered-down system nobody loves, or a complex system nobody uses.

-Salesforce Implementation Guide For Enterprises
+Salesforce Implementation Phases

 Most successful implementations follow a phased approach that starts with alignment and ends with governance.